martin-mazzini/kafka-visualizer/README.md

 # What is this?

-This repository contains an application to visualize Kafka producers and consumers in action, play with it and illustrate some concepts.
+This repository contains an application to visualize Kafka producers and consumers in action, play with them and illustrate some concepts related to Kafka.
+The UI allows you to add/remove consumers and control their latency, among others.
 The application, including a Kafka broker, can be run with a single docker-compose command.

 <img width="949" alt="general_prettier" src="https://user-images.githubusercontent.com/25701657/187057550-327776c4-de0e-4e5e-98af-550ff86d4cae.png">

-The UI allows you to add/remove consumers, and control the latency of producers and consumers, among others.
 This document has two sections and assumes some basic familiarity with Kafka.
-The following link is a good introduction: https://medium.com/inspiredbrilliance/kafka-basics-and-core-concepts-5fd7a68c3193
+If you are new to it, the following link is a good introduction:  [kafka intro](https://medium.com/inspiredbrilliance/kafka-basics-and-core-concepts-5fd7a68c3193)
- -  To interact with the UI and learn what you can do with it, see the Using the app section.
-That section assumes basic familiarity with Kafka concepts.
+ -  To interact with the UI and learn what you can do with it, see the **Using the app** section.
- -  Some notes about how the app works and writing Java code to interact with Kafka.
+ -  The **Application section** contains some brief notes about the Java Kafka client and how the app works.

 # Table of contents